SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US245 - Add figure category/03.design/README.md

 - The controller requests the appropriate repository from the persistence context, using a factory for decoupling.
 - The controller validates the input (name, description) and checks for uniqueness.
 - If validation fails, an error message is returned to the UI.
-- If validation succeeds, a new `Category` aggregate root is created with all required attributes (name, description, status=ACTIVE, createdOn, createdBy).
+- If validation succeeds, a new `FigureCategory` aggregate root is created with all required attributes (name, description, status=ACTIVE, createdOn, createdBy).
 - The repository persists the new category.
 - The UI provides feedback to the user (success or error).